Antibiotic Alternatives

 • Cut your visit short by handing you a prescription?

 If you answered “yes” to more than five items, you or someone in your family may be receiving antibiotics needlessly.
+Ask your doctor for a full re-evaluation or seek another opinion.

 Dr. Schmidt’s books Beyond Antibiotics and Healing Childhood Ear Infections can both be found on Amazon.